wholeNaNyards/electronics-store/README.md

 This web app is a fake online store where users can view, rate, and purchase various electronics.

-It will be made using AngularJS, Bootstrap, Spring, and MySQL
+It is made with AngularJS, Bootstrap, Spring REST, Spring JDBC, and H2 Embedded SQL Database.

+Very much still a work in progress...